Credit Card Icon

 Northwest Eye: Expert Care for Eye Floaters

-For more than 50 years, Northwest Eye has been a trusted provider of vision services in Minnetonka, Minnesota, particularly focusing on concerns such as floaters in the eye.
-We understand that dealing with vision issues can be challenging, which is why our dedicated team of skilled eye surgeons, including specialists in cataract and refractive procedures, is committed to offering personalized care tailored to your unique needs.
+For more than 50 years, Northwest Eye has been a trusted provider of vision services in Minnetonka, Minnesota, particularly focusing on concerns such as eye floaters.
+We understand that dealing with vision issues can be challenging, which is why our dedicated team of skilled eye surgeons, including specialists in cataract and refractive procedures, is committed to offering personalized care.
 Research shows that nearly 50% of individuals experience floaters in the vitreous by age 50, a figure that rises to 65% by age 65.
-This highlights the importance of effective management strategies to address these common concerns.
+This highlights the importance of regular eye exams to address these common concerns.

 At Northwest Eye, we prioritize your education by providing resources that help you understand your condition and treatment options.
-Our comprehensive eye care services encompass a range of conditions, including:
+Our services encompass a range of conditions, including:

-Located at the Minnetonka Surgery Center, we are at the forefront of the latest advancements in eye health for visual disturbances.
-We utilize cutting-edge technology and innovative treatment options, including ongoing research into non-invasive techniques and imaging devices that enhance diagnostic accuracy and treatment effectiveness.
+Located at the Minnetonka Surgery Center, we are at the forefront of the latest advancements for visual disturbances.
+We utilize cutting-edge technology, including ongoing research into non-invasive techniques and imaging devices that enhance diagnostic accuracy and treatment effectiveness.
 Furthermore, Northwest Eye offers a variety of financing programs and payment plans to make the cost of care manageable and accessible.

 By fostering an environment of learning and support, we ensure that you are well-informed about your condition, including the significance of visual disturbances and their potential impact on your overall eye health.
 This holistic approach not only addresses immediate concerns but also encourages long-term eye wellness, reassuring you that we are here to help you through this process.